 Repeat defining value, finding value streams, eliminating waste, and introducing flow and pull until perfect value is achieved.

 Later on, these five principles were simplified to three: Purpose, Process, People.

 Originally, lean had only seven wastes that were developed by Taiichi Ohno, the Chief Engineer at Toyota.
 The 8th waste, unused talent, was added in later in the 1990s.
 This waste of non-utilised skills of workers was added when the Toyota Production System was adopted in the Western world.
 The acronym TIMWOOD then becameTIMWOODS:

 Six Sigma is a data-driven disciplined approach and technique used to identify and eliminate flaws or defects in any process, from manufacturing to transactional and from product to service.

-The first acronym stands for five words describing five consecutive phases of the development - define, measure, analyse, design, verify.
+The first acronym stands for five words describing five consecutive phases of development - define, measure, analyse, design, and verify.
 The second one, DMAIC is also for the following steps: define, measure, analyse, improve and control.

 DMADV methodology is for projects which are focused on the creation of a new product, service, or process design